cap-js-community/mtx-tool/docs/tenant-registry/index.md

 `mtx regll`, which will show the service's full unparsed response data.

-If you already know which subaccount or tenant id you want the information for, then you can filter the list or long list, by providing that information, e.g., `mtx regl skyfin-company`.
+If you already know which subaccount or tenant id you want the information for, then you can filter the list or long list, by providing that information, e.g. `mtx regl skyfin-company`.

 For automated processes, you can use the `--json` flag and consume the list data as JSON.
 With the `--json` flag active, you will get the same data for `regl` and `regll`.
 For example, to get the subscription url and state for each